Article 1

 Redis Memory Management: Key Expiration and Eviction Policies

-Comprehensive analysis of Redis memory control mechanisms, including maxmemory configuration, three key expiration deletion strategies (lazy/active/scheduled), and 8 memory eviction policies with applicable scenarios and selection guidance.
+Comprehensive analysis of Redis memory control mechanisms, including maxmemory configuration, three key expiration deletion strategies (lazy/active/scheduled).

 Article 64

-Redis Communication Internals: RESP Protocol and Reactor Event-Driven Model
+Big Data 48 - Redis Communication Internals: RESP Protocol and Reactor Model

 Article 65